elmunoz42/used-car-inventory-optimizer/README.md

 Alternatively, if they wanted a more accurate model the form could have these 11 features: https://claude.site/artifacts/4ec68155-53e2-41ee-bbd2-02b1e7faa778

-Please note that these are mockups and not yet connected to a calculating backend yet.
+Please note that these are mockups and not yet connected to a calculating backend.